hyfe-ai/QureAI-audio/README.md

 # QureAI-audio
-Data and code for LUNG paper
+Data and code for AJR paper